dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

     17-entry array and eliminates the need for a trampoline used in `1-rfe-asm.S` to setup the stack pointer.

-    What to do: You'll write `1-rfe-asm.S:switch_to_user_asm` to load user mode registers `r0-r14` and then do an `rfe` to load r15 and the CPSR.
+    What to do: You'll write `1-rfe-asm.S:switch_to_user_asm` to do an `ldm` to load user mode registers `r0-r14` and then do an `rfe` to load r15 and the CPSR.
 This is just a matter of copying and modifying some of your part 1 assembly.

     ***Note, the test in its current form only validates `r0-r3`, `sp`, `pc` and mode (we will do the others below).***